3DGTN: 3D Dual-Attention GLocal Transformer Network for Point Cloud Classification and Segmentation: Experiments

-We conducted a series of ablation experiments for the main components of our 3DPCT to verify their effectiveness.
+We conducted a series of ablation experiments for the main components of our 3DGTN to verify their effectiveness.
 These experiments were performed on the ModelNet40 dataset.

-\textbf{Local Feature Aggregating Block.} We first investigated the effectiveness of the LFA block, which was used to capture local information.
-As shown in Table. \ref{tab:ablation} Row 2, the performance with the MLP-based LFA block was 91.6\%/93.1\% in terms of mAcc/OA, which was lower than that with the standard LFA block (92.4\%/94.0\%).
-This demonstrates that the Graph Convolution-based LFA block plays an important role in our algorithm.
+\textbf{Local Feature Aggregation Block.} We first investigate the effectiveness of the LFA block, which is used to capture local information.
+As shown in Table. \ref{tab:ablation} Row 2, the performance with the MLP-based LFA block is 91.6\%/93.1\% in terms of mAcc/OA, which is lower than that with the initial LFA block (92.4\%/94.0\%).
+This demonstrates that the GCN-based LFA block plays an important role in our algorithm.
 We also replaced the multi-scale strategy of the LFA block with the single-scale one.
-From the result in Table. \ref{tab:ablation} Row 3, the classification performance of the multi-scale strategy was better than the single-scale strategy (91.3\%/92.9\%).
+From the result in Table. \ref{tab:ablation} Row 3, the classification performance of the multi-scale strategy is better than the single-scale strategy (91.3\%/92.9\%).
 This suggests that the multi-scale features are beneficial to enhancing the expression of local information, thereby improving the performance of our algorithm.

-\textbf{Global Feature Learning Block.} We conducted a detailed ablation study on the GFL block.
+\textbf{GLocal Feature Learning Block.} We conducted a detailed ablation study on the GFL block.
 As shown in Table. \ref{tab:ablation}, firstly, we removed the GFL block.
-As can be seen, the performance dropped significantly, which demonstrates that the GFL block is essential to our algorithm.
-Secondly, since the GFL block contained two important mechanisms: point-wise self-attention and channel-wise self-attention, we also studied the effectiveness of each mechanism.
-When the channel-wise self-attention was removed, the classification accuracy (mAcc/OA) dropped from 92.4\%/94.0\% to 91.9\%/93.7\%.
-Likewise, when the point-wise self-attention (PPSA) was removed, there was a similar drop (from 92.4\%/94.0\% to 91.13\%/93.2\%).
+As can be seen, the performance drops significantly, which demonstrates that the GFL block is essential to our algorithm.
+Secondly, since the GFL block contains two important mechanisms: PPSA and CSA, we also studied the effectiveness of each mechanism.
+When the CSA was removed, the classification accuracy (mAcc/OA) drops from 92.4\%/94.0\% to 91.9\%/93.7\%.
+Likewise, when the PPSA was removed, there is a similar drop (from 92.4\%/94.0\% to 91.13\%/93.2\%).
 These results suggest that both self-attention mechanisms are effective in improving classification performance.
-Additionally, to further verify the superiority of the PPSA mechanism, we replaced it with a regular point-wise self-attention mechanism (treating the $F_{L}$ as the $Value$ matrix).
-After replacing, we observed a 0.9\% and 0.4\% drop in mAcc and OA respectively.
+Additionally, to further verify the effectiveness of the PPSA mechanism, we replaced it with a regular point-wise self-attention mechanism (treating the $F_{L}$ as the $Value$ matrix).
+After replacing, we observe a 0.9\% and 0.4\% drop in mAcc and OA respectively.
 This confirms the superiority of our PPSA mechanism.